creationix/nibs/README.md

 - `42` -> `Integer(42)` -> `0000 1100 00101010`
 - `true` -> `Simple(1)` -> `0011 0001`

-Note that it is possible to skip over any value by only reading the initial nibs pair except for `Tag(n)` where you have to recurse to the next value to know the full length.
+Note that it is possible to skip over any value by only reading the initial nibs pair.

 ### Integer and NegativeInteger

 Encoders should use `Integer(0)` when encoding zero unless the application/language has both positive and negative zero.

 Decoders should decode `NegativeInteger(0)` the same as `Integer(0)` unless the application/language has both values.

-Integers outside the 64-bit range can be encoded using application-level tags.

 ### Floating Point Number